 Securing Docker can be loosely categorized into two areas: securing and hardening the host so that a container breach doesn’t also lead to host breach, and securing Docker containers.
 We have briefly covered host security in a previous blog article.
 This article focuses on container security by highlighting Docker container security risks and challenges as well as providing best practices for hardening your environment during the build and deploy phases and protecting your Docker containers during runtime.

 We also share best practices for securing Kubernetes, given its massive adoption and critical role in orchestrating containers.
-Finally, we provide you with 11 key security questions your container security platform should be able to provide, giving you the insights and protection you need to run containers and Kubernetes securely in production.
+Finally, we provide you with 11 key security questions your container security platform should be able to answer, giving you the insights and protection you need to run containers and Kubernetes securely in production.

-8 Docker security challenges you must address
+8 container security challenges you must address for Docker

 Companies have long deployed applications on virtual machines (VMs) or bare metal servers.
 Security for that infrastructure involved securing your application and the host it’s running on and then protecting the application as it runs.
 Containerization introduces several new challenges that must be addressed.